|5||Bayinguoleng Mengguzizhizhou, Xinjiang|

 |10||City monitoring station|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Guangzhou air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Guangzhou is currently 1.2 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Enjoy outdoor activities|

 |Wednesday, Nov 30|

 |Saturday, Dec 3|

 Unhealthy for Sensitive Groups 127 US AQI